vgmstream/vgmstream/doc/BUILD.md

 For MSVC, you could add `__declspec(dllexport)` to exported functions in the "public" API of the above `.h`, and set `<ConfigurationType>DynamicLibrary</ConfigurationType>` in `libvgmstream.vcxproj`, plus add a `<Link>` under `<ClCompile>` to those libs (copy from `vgmstream_cli.vcxproj`).

+For integration and "API" usage, easiest would be checking how `vgmstream_cli.c` works.

 A cleaner API/.h and build methods is planned for the future (low priority though).